 According to Jeanette, a key advantage of an ARM versus a traditional fixed-rate mortgage is the ability to receive a lower interest rate initially.
 “This means there will be a lower payment and the ability to stretch out your buying power,” Jeanette said.

 However, one of the key concerns associated with ARMs is how much the interest rate might increase at each adjustment period.
-Your lender must share details about the interest rate caps with you during loan origination; you can ask the lender to calculate the highest possible monthly payment you might need to make under the loan terms.
+Your lender must share details about the interest rate caps with you during loan origination.
+You can ask the lender to calculate the highest possible monthly payment you might need to make under the loan terms.

 Ultimately, if you don’t think your budget can support the maximum potential payment, you might want to consider getting a fixed-rate mortgage instead of an ARM.